dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 > [!NOTE]
 > Avoid constructing queries with the expression tree API unless you really need to.
 Aside from the API's complexity, it's very easy to inadvertently cause significant performance issues when using them.

+## Reducing runtime overhead

+As with any layer, EF Core adds a bit of runtime overhead compared to coding directly against lower-level database APIs.
+This runtime overhead is unlikely to impact most real-world applications in a significant way; the other topics in this performance guide, such as query efficiency, index usage and minimizing roundtrips, are far more important.
+In addition, even for highly-optimized applications, network latency and database I/O will usually dominate any time spent inside EF Core itself.
+However, for high-performance, low-latency applications where every bit of perf is important, the following recommendations can be used to reduce EF Core overhead to a minimum:

+* Turn on [DbContext pooling](#dbcontext-pooling); our benchmarks show that this feature can have a decisive impact on high-perf, low-latency applications.
+  * Make sure that the `maxPoolSize` corresponds to your usage scenario; if it is too low, DbContext instances will be constantly created and disposed, degrading performance.
+Setting it too high may needlessly consume memory as unused DbContext instances are maintained in the pool.
+  * For an extra tiny perf boost, consider using `PooledDbContextFactory` instead of having DI inject context instances directly (EF Core 6 and above).
+DI management of DbContext pooling incurs a slight overhead.
+* Use precompiled queries for hot queries.
+  * The more complex the LINQ query - the more operators it contains and the bigger the resulting expression tree - the more gains can be expected from using compiled queries.
+* Consider disabling thread safety checks by setting `EnableThreadSafetyChecks` to false in your context configuration (EF Core 6 and above).
+  * Using the same DbContext instance concurrently from different threads isn't supported.
+EF Core has a safety feature which detects this programming bug in many cases (but not all), and immediately throws an informative exception.
+However, this safety feature adds some runtime overhead.
+  * **WARNING:** Only disable thread safety checks after thoroughly testing that your application doesn't contain such concurrency bugs.